flexseth/bioboxfinal/README.md

 ### Troubleshooting

 > Can't add block in block editor.
-Make sure the plugin is built using NPM and the steps above.
+Make sure plugin is built using NPM and the steps above.
+Request support from plugin developer.

 ***************